 The normality assumption does not hold.
 As for the average number of partners, we realize the non-parametric Wilcoxon rank sum test with the same assumptions.
 The hypotheses are the same.

-H0 : The medians of the population of contractors and operators are equal.
+H0 :medians of contractors and operators are equal

-H1 : The medians of the population of contractors and operators are not equal.
+H1 : medians of contractors and operators are not equal

-We obtain a p-value of 3.68e-13 and reject the null hypothesis.
-The medians of the number of contracts are not equal for contractors and operators.
+We obtain a p-value of 3.68e-13 thereby we reject the null hypothesis.
+We cannot assume that the medians of the number of contracts are not equal for contractors and operators.
 After this first study of the most basic variables, we see that the contractors and operators are two clearly different types of companies.
 For each one of these, we realize a deeper study in the following step and look for the impact of different variables on the average duration of companies.

 b.
 Correlation studies